ragini-eng/marketing-ab-testing-engine/README.md

 ---

+## 📌 Result
+- Treatment campaign gave better results than control campaign
+- Results were statistically significant
+- Treatment campaign is recommended for future use

+---
 ## 📈 Key Insights
 - The treatment campaign demonstrated a clear improvement in conversion rate compared to the control group
 - Statistical testing confirmed that the observed uplift was significant and not due to random chance